Webinar - Students, it pays to do your taxes!

 Your tax situation is simple if, for example, you don’t have a small business or income from a rental property.

 Tax clinics are held all year.
 However, most clinics are offered in March and April.
 Many secondary and post-secondary institutions across Canada already host their own clinics.
-If your educational institution is interested in hosting its own clinic, reach out to us!
+If your school is interested in hosting its own clinic, please reach out to us!

-For more information or to find a clinic near you, go to the web address on the screen.
+For more information or to find a clinic near you, please go to canada.ca/get-tax-help.

-After doing his research, Miguel finds out that he is eligible and finds a free tax clinic in his community to complete his tax return!
+After doing their research, Aman finds out that they are eligible and finds a free tax clinic in their community to complete their tax return!

 [The Community Volunteer Income Tax Program (CVITP) logo with the text “People helping people” in the center.]